Aardonyx Guide:

 When you think about the Apatosaurus, its massive size and weight immediately stand out, as it could reach lengths of up to 75 feet and weigh around 41 tons.

-This sauropod is characterized by its long neck, which could extend to great lengths, enabling it to access high foliage and diverse feeding areas, a common trait among sauropod adaptations.
+This sauropod is characterized by its long neck, which could extend to great lengths, enabling it to

 You’ll likewise notice its distinctive features, like the peg-like teeth, which helped it thrive in its environment.